zotoio/x-fidelity/README.md

 This structure allows you to create custom AI-powered rules that can analyze your codebase for specific patterns, best practices, or potential issues.
 Remember to follow the naming convention to ensure proper handling of OpenAI rules in the system.

+### Custom Operators

+x-fidelity includes several custom operators that can be used in your rules.
+Here's a brief overview of each:

-### Using the `fileContains` Operator
+#### `fileContains` Operator

-The `fileContains` operator has been updated to support an array of patterns.
-This allows for more flexible and powerful content matching in your rules.
-Here's an example of how to use it:
+The `fileContains` operator checks if a file contains specific patterns.
+It supports an array of patterns for flexible content matching.

+Usage example:
 ```json
 {
     "fact": "repoFileAnalysis",